rajewsky-lab/novosparc/README.md

 ### The intestinal epithelium
 The `reconstruct_intestine_denovo.py` script reconstructs the crypt-to-villus axis of the mammalian intestinal epithelium, based on data from Moor *et al*.
 The reconstruction is performed *de novo*, without using any marker genes.
-The script outputs plots of gene expression for a list of genes, as well as Pearson correlations of the reconstructed and original expression values for all genes.
+The script outputs plots of (a) a histogram showing the distribution of assignment values over embedded zones for each original villus zone, and (b) average spatial gene expression over the original villus zones and embedded zones of 4 gene groups.

 Running time on a standard desktop computer is around XXX minutes.